Near Miss

 "We need 50 near miss reports this month."

 Want to learn more?
-We recommend ladder rungs should be spaced between and how many people are carrying bbps for further reading.
+We recommend loading and unloading transportation safety plan and how many people are carrying bbps for further reading.

 Leadership sets a quota.
 Workers submit garbage reports — "I almost dropped my pen" — to hit the target.
 Quality tanks.
-Trust erodes.
+Also, trust erodes.
 The data becomes noise.

 Volume doesn't equal value.
 One high-quality near miss with solid corrective action is worth 500 performative submissions.